Life Insurance Statistics for 2026

 • Americans choose from diverse policy types, with insurers selling 5.8 million whole life policies and 3.8 million indexed universal life policies in 2024.

-• Demographic patterns show baby boomers, men, Black Americans and high-income households maintaining the strongest coverage rates, while 50 million middle-income adults represent the largest untapped market.
+• Baby boomers, men, Black Americans and high-income households have the strongest coverage rates; 50 million middle-income adults represent the largest untapped market.

 • The protection gap affects 75 million Americans without coverage and 27 million underinsured policyholders.
 Perceived cost (52%) and competing financial priorities (40%) are the primary purchase barriers.